Department of Health

 Multidisciplinary assessment and health planning

-Paediatricians and allied health practitioners as part of the Pathway to Good Health team provide multidisciplinary assessments for children and young people identified with more complex needs during screening and triage.
+Paediatricians and allied health practitioners in the Pathway to Good Health team provide multidisciplinary assessments for children and young people identified with more complex needs during screening and assessment.

 Multidisciplinary teams assess children and young people to identify their health, wellbeing and functional needs.
 This includes assessment of physical, developmental, emotional and behavioural domains.